azdavis/azdavis.net/posts/en/worth-doing.md

 > If it's worth doing, it's worth doing well.

 However, this way of thinking can be harmful.
-Let me explain why with an example.
+Let me explain why.

+## An example

 Suppose you wish to exercise more.
 You've heard time and again about the benefits of exercise, so you look up "how much should I exercise daily", and